dainst/chronontology-backend/docs/rest-api-reference.md

 ```
 {
   "resource" : {
-    "a" : "b"
+    "key" : "value"
   }
+    "derived" : {
+      "key" : "value"
+  }
+  "related" : {
+    "key" : "value"
+  }
   "dataset" : "dataset1"
 }
 ```

 (see for [dataset management](dataset-management.md)),

 jeremy not only ignores all other fields of the top level of the incoming JSON, but also removes them before storing the documents.

 ### Response body

-The response body shows the object how it is actually stored.
+The response body shows the object as it is actually stored.
 It contains additional information and will look something like this: